cucapra/dahlia-evaluation/README.md

 ## Dahlia Evaluation

-Evaluation for "Predictable Accelerator Design with Time-Sensitive Affine types" using the [Dahlia programming language][dahlia].
+Evaluation for "[Predictable Accelerator Design with Time-Sensitive Affine types][dahlia-paper]" using the [Dahlia programming language][dahlia].

 There are three components to the Evaluation: